 Millions of Americans are affected by coronary artery disease, which is caused when plaque builds up in the arteries.
 Plaque buildup will make the inner walls of the arteries narrower, restricting the amount of blood that makes its way to the heart.
 This can cause the heart to lack the oxygen it needs to work properly.

 If your senior is not properly cared for and their coronary artery disease does not get the treatment it needs, the result could be a heart attack or death.
-With the care and assistance of an elder care provider, your loved one will be able to reduce the amount of symptoms they have, while also possibly living a disease-free life.
+With the care and assistance of an elder care provider, your loved one will be able to reduce the number of symptoms they have, while also possibly living a disease-free life.

 The following are symptoms of coronary artery disease and should receive immediate medical attention.